-5.5.6 Resource Island Buff Mechanism
+5.3.2.6 Resource Island Buff Mechanism

-An Engineer Robot that occupies the Resource Island Buff Point will receive a 75% defense buff.
+Only Engineer robots can occupy the Resource Island Buff Point.
 The buff points on both sides of the Large Resource Island are independent of one another.
 The Engineer Robots from either team may occupy the buff points on both sides of the Large Resource Island.
 If a robot of one team occupies a Resource Island Buff Point of one side, no robots of the other team are allowed to occupy it at the same time.